Hamilton makes wrong call, Rosberg on pole

 Rosberg, as so often this season, got it right when it mattered - even if he was almost denied his chance by Hamilton going slow in front of him.

-”It was quite wet...I told the guys ‘that’s it’.
-And then we were sitting in the box (garage) and just came to a general conclusion that we might as well go out and have a look at the track.
+”It was quite wet...I told the guys ‘that’s it.’
+And then we were sitting in the box (garage) and we just came to a general conclusion that we might as well go out and have a look at the track.

-“Then it seemed like we should give it a go but even then I still didn’t really believe the track would be better.
+“Then it seemed like we should give it a go, but even then I still didn’t really believe that the track would be better.
 But what made it was the last sector...it was a lot drier.”

 Rosberg said he crossed the line to start his final lap a blink of an eye before the chequered flag and so close to Hamilton he was practically in his gearbox.